TypeDB Console

 Prepare the script to run and save it to a local file.

-For example, let’s try the following script.txt
+For example, let’s try the following script.tqls

 file:

-database create test transaction test schema define entity user owns name; attribute name value string; commit transaction test write insert $u isa user, has name "Bob"; commit transaction test read match $u isa user, has name $n; select $n; close database delete test
+database create test transaction schema test define entity user owns name; attribute name value string; commit transaction write test insert $u isa user, has name "Bob"; commit transaction read test match $u isa user, has name $n; select $n; close database delete test

-Execute the script with TypeDB Console:
+Execute the script with TypeDB Console non-interactively:

-typedb console --username=<username> --password --script=<PATH/script.txt>
+typedb console --username=<username> --password=<password> --script=<PATH/script.tqls>

-Where <PATH/script.txt>
+Where <PATH/script.tqls>

 is the path to the file and the filename.